SitePen/dgrid/doc/usage/Styling-dgrid.md

 * `dgrid`: Applied to each dgrid list or grid at the top-level element
 * `dgrid-header`: Applied to the element which contains the header area
+* `dgrid-header-scroll`: Applied to the node in the top right corner of a Grid, above the vertical scrollbar
+* `dgrid-footer`: Applied to the (optional) element at the bottom of the grid (e.g. used for Pagination controls)
 * `dgrid-scroller`: Applied to the element responsible for scrolling the data content
 * `dgrid-content`: Applied to the element inside of the scroller area, which holds all the data contents